 One might ask why the two individual primary windings are put in parallel for 115V.
 Why not just use one winding?

 Well, a system uses a certain amount of power.
 Power is the product of voltage and current: P = V x I.

 You can probably see now that if you half the voltage, you'll need twice the current to deliver the same amount of power.
 Placing the two primaries in parallel does just that, it doubles the current going into the system. 🙂

 The transformer is soldered to the now very old, double-sided main board in the JMP-1.
 Please take care when removing the original transformer.
 It's a relatively heavy device and the through-hole plating isn't exactly the best quality.
 The last thing you want to do is strip it!

-My PML-TX01 transformer is a high specification replacement for the TXMA-00014 transformer of the Marshall JMP-1 only.
+My PML-TX01 upgraded transformer for the Marshall JMP-1 is a high specification replacement for the original TXMA-00014 only.
 It is NOT suitable for other pre-amps such as the Marshall 9001.